vitaly-t/pg-promise/README.md

     }
 }
 ```
-It can be used for any kind of diagnostics and/or connection monitoring within application.
+It can be used for any kind of diagnostics and/or connection monitoring within your application.

 The function takes only one parameter - `client` object from the [PG] library that represents connection
 with the database.